HorseyofCoursey/cob2csv/README.md

 ## Why COBOL?

 Fixed-width flat files are COBOL's native habitat.
 Banks, insurers, and government agencies still produce them by the millions.
-This tool is written in the same language that generated those files — which means it handles the data model correctly by design, not by approximation.
+This tool is written in the same language that generated those files, which means it handles the data model correctly by design, not by approximation.

 ## License
 cob2csv is free for personal and non-commercial use under the